Wardergrip/MedievalMadness/README.md

 ## Conclusion

 Here I want to write the things I learned.
 A main cliche that I often thought wouldn't be a mistake I would make is making a whole lot of things global.
-There are so much singletons that there is a singleton to group the singletons.
+There are so much singletons that there is a singleton to group the singletons, this was done close to the end of the deadline.
 In some cases, the only thing the singleton does is handle events and delegate functions.
 In some cases, I think a static part of a class would be a really clean way to reduce the singletons and keep a thing to its class.
 Another thing I want to think more about is the overall game loop.
 Finishing the game loop at the end of production is stressful and very error prone to say the least.
 I think that in my next project I will try to make the game loop first and see how that works out.
-Last, but definitely not least, I learned the beauty of observers and wish to utilise them more without getting too obnoxious.
+Last, but definitely not least, I learned the beauty of observers and events and wish to utilise them more without getting too obnoxious to decouple.